Near Eastern Studies

 An exercise in comparative history and the application of theoretical constructs to historical events.
 Examines a range of theories of nationalism, state, and empire; applies them to the historical records of three multi-ethnic dynastic empires--the Ottoman, Russian, and Austro-Hungarian; explores the ways in which theories can both elucidate and obscure historical processes.
 Questions of the nature of empire, the rise of nationalism, and the processes of imperial collapse, among others, will be explored.
 One three-hour seminar.
 M. Reynolds

-NES 433 - Imperialism and Reform in the Middle East and the Balkans (also HIS 433/HLS 434) Fall HA
+NES 433 - Imperialism and Reform in the Middle East and the Balkans (also HIS 433/HLS 434) HA

 The major Near Eastern abd Balkan diplomatic crises, the main developments in internal Near Eastern history, and the Eastern Question as perceived by the Great Powers.
 The focus will be on the possible connections between diplomatic crises and the process of modernization.
 One three-hour seminar.
 M. Hanioglu